Installing Vivado, Vitis, and Digilent Board Files

 At the Welcome screen, make sure that the operating system of the computer being used is listed in the compatibility list, then click Next.

-Use the same credentials as on the Xilinx website for user authentication.
+Use your Xilinx website login credentials for user authentication.
 Select the Download and Install Now option and click Next.

 On the “Select Product to Install” screen, several options are presented.
 Select the Vitis option to install both the Vitis Unified Software Platform and Vivado Design Suite.
-Selecting Vivado will not provide you with all of teh tools you need.
+Selecting Vivado will not provide you with all of the required tools.

 This screen provides more detailed options for the customization of the installation.
-The majority of these options do not need to be changed for a basic installation, but unnecessary features can be removed to reduce the installation's footprint on the file-system - for example, most users will not need their Vivado installation to support Ultrascale, Kintex, or Virtex devices.
+The majority of these options do not need to be changed for a basic installation, but unnecessary features can be removed to reduce the installation's footprint on the file-system - for example, most users will not need their Vivado installation to support Ultrascale devices.
 The important options for a beginner to note here are described in the list below.
 Review the selections, then click Next.

 - Design Tools: